-As I mentioned above in the parking section, Nesher Park is a popular place.
+As mentioned above in the parking section, Nesher Park is a popular place.
 Thus I would suggest arriving early.
-And if you are wondering about the season, then spring is the best time for hikes in nature.
+And if you are wondering about the season, spring is the best time for nature hikes.

-At the end of the lower parking lot you will see the black trail leading upwards and the green trail leading down.
+At the end of the lower parking lot, you will see the black trail leading upwards and the green path leading down.

 At the beginning of the green trail, you will see picnic tables and a playground for children.